-The guidance contained in this document is an attempt to identify what behaviours are expected of adults who work with pupils.
+The purpose of this policy is to provide staff with the framework they need in order to keep children safe and secure in our school by ensuring all staff uphold the expected professional standards and behaviours.
 Adults whose practice deviates from this code of conduct may bring into question their suitability to work with pupils or children and young people.

 Staff Induction provides clear guidance to new staff on their responsibilities and we expect staff to use appropriate language, in accordance with the Equality Act (2010) staff must avoid unlawful discriminatory behaviour and they should at all times demonstrate the highest standards of professionalism.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and the Education Act 2002.
+It also reflects KCSIE (2018), Teacher Standards 2012 and Surrey Safeguarding Children Board (SSCB) procedures.